Kubernetes core concepts for Azure Kubernetes Service (AKS)

 Package management with Helm

-A common approach to managing applications in Kubernetes is with Helm.
-You can build and use existing public Helm charts that contain a packaged version of application code and Kubernetes YAML manifests to deploy resources.
-These Helm charts can be stored locally, or often in a remote repository, such as an Azure Container Registry Helm chart repo.
+Helm is commonly used to manage applications in Kubernetes.
+You can deploy resources by building and using existing public Helm charts that contain a packaged version of application code and Kubernetes YAML manifests.
+You can store Helm charts either locally or in a remote repository, such as an Azure Container Registry Helm chart repo.

 StatefulSets and DaemonSets

-There are two Kubernetes resources that let you manage these types of applications:
+Two Kubernetes resources, however, let you manage these types of applications:

-Modern application development often aims for stateless applications, but StatefulSets can be used for stateful applications, such as applications that include database components.
-A StatefulSet is similar to a deployment in that one or more identical pods are created and managed.
-Replicas in a StatefulSet follow a graceful, sequential approach to deployment, scale, upgrades, and terminations.
-With a StatefulSet, the naming convention, network names, and storage persist as replicas are rescheduled.
+Modern application development often aims for stateless applications.
+For stateful applications, like those that include database components, you can use StatefulSets.
+Like deployments, a StatefulSet creates and manages at least one identical pod.
+Replicas in a StatefulSet follow a graceful, sequential approach to deployment, scale, upgrade, and termination.
+The naming convention, network names, and storage persist as replicas are rescheduled with a StatefulSet.

-kind: StatefulSet, and the StatefulSet Controller then handles the deployment and management of the required replicas.
+kind: StatefulSet.
+From there, the StatefulSet Controller handles the deployment and management of the required replicas.
 Data is written to persistent storage, provided by Azure Managed Disks or Azure Files.
-With StatefulSets, the underlying persistent storage remains even when the StatefulSet is deleted.
+With StatefulSets, the underlying persistent storage remains, even when the StatefulSet is deleted.

 For more information, see Kubernetes StatefulSets.

-For specific log collection or monitoring needs, you may need to run a given pod on all, or selected, nodes.
-A DaemonSet is again used to deploy one or more identical pods, but the DaemonSet Controller ensures that each node specified runs an instance of the pod.
+For specific log collection or monitoring, you may need to run a pod on all, or selected, nodes.
+You can use DaemonSet deploy one or more identical pods, but the DaemonSet Controller ensures that each node specified runs an instance of the pod.